Pranav-Kumar-Singh-038/react-portfolio/README.md

 # Portfolio Website for Commercial Businesses

 This project is a portfolio website designed for commercial businesses to showcase their services and projects.
-Built with React and a suite of modern tools and libraries, the site features interactive particles, responsive design, and integrated payment options.
+Built with React and a suite of modern tools and libraries, the site features interactive particles and a responsive design
 ## Features

 - Interactive particles animations using `tsparticles`